Do You Tip in Amsterdam?

 The short answer is yes, tipping in Amsterdam is a thing, but the approach by Dutch people is a little different from other places, like the USA.

-As a local Dutchman, born and raised in the Netherlands, I know the correct etiquette in this country.
+As a local Dutchman, born and raised here, I know the correct etiquette like only locals know.

 So, let’s dive in and explore Dutch tipping culture together!